Where Is The Multiplication Sign On A Computer Keyboard

 Definitions and Origins

 In contrast, the asterisk '*' has its own origins in computer science.
-It was adopted because it was readily available on typewriters and early computer keyboards.
+In real terms, it was adopted because it was readily available on typewriters and early computer keyboards.
 The American Standard Code for Information Interchange (ASCII) included the asterisk, solidifying its role as a standard character in computing.
-ASCII, developed in the 1960s, aimed to create a universal character set for computers, and the inclusion of the asterisk was pivotal.
+ASCII, developed in the 1960s, aimed to create a universal character set for computers, and the inclusion of the asterisk was key Still holds up..

 Scientific Foundations